samber/lo/README.md

 ## 🛩 Benchmark

-We executed a simple benchmark with the a dead-simple `lo.Map` loop:
+We executed a simple benchmark with a dead-simple `lo.Map` loop:

 See the full implementation [here](./benchmark_test.go).